alanplotko/Dash/README.md

 - Modify installation process
   - Collect information via forms instead of command prompt
   - Expand compatability to beyond Windows
+  - Switch out module installation screen for a selection between two options.
+The default option is the standard installation, which will install all default modules that will be included with future versions of Dash (news, time, weather, and so on).
+The other option is a custom installation that will allow the user to choose what modules to install (including the modules that will come with Dash) and change the default user settings.

-- Refreshing Modules
+- Refreshing modules
-  - If files are missing (e.g. try-catch for missing settings.json file, etc.), report back the module as broken, remove the broken module from the widgets dictionary, and create a unique link to reinstall that module from the dashboard instead of having to click the 'install new module' button
+  - If files are missing (e.g. try-catch for missing settings.json file, etc.), report back the module as broken, remove the broken module from the dictionary, and create a unique link to reinstall that module from the dashboard instead of having to click the 'install new module' button.

-- Widget Ideas (to form a foundation of widgets users can install)
+- Module repository
+  - Create an online repository of modules that developers can submit to (perhaps a folder on GitHub under Dash that developers will send a pull request to).
+Dash will go to this repository for module installation.
+The user can search or select a module to install.
+Alternatively, the user can elect to install a custom module that he or she has written or downloaded manually.
+    - Module verification
+      - If a module is not in the repository, mark the module as unverified.
+One user setting will be to enable developer mode and allow custom modules.
+  - Treat modules as individual or as bundles.
+For instance, modules for Binghamton University can be put in a Binghamton University Bundle or Pack that will allow installation of all modules in that pack.
+Bundles or packs can be "advertised" to users during the installation process to give them a foundation of modules to install.

+- Default modules
-  - Technology news widget.
+  - News
     - Grabs recent posts from websites you choose.
-The user can opt for other news topics.
+The user can opt for certain news topics.
+  - Time
+    - Detects the user's time zone and reports the current time.
+  - Weather
+    - Detects the user's location and reports the current weather.
+The user can opt for a particular city, state, zip code, etc.

 #Changelog